kpputhuveetil/kpputhuveetil.github.io/bio.md

 ---
 layout: page
-title: Bio
+title: About
-permalink: /bio/
+permalink: /about/
 ---

-## Short Biography
+## About me
-I am a fourth-year undergraduate student at Virginia Commonwealth University majoring in Biomedical Engineering.